Wilmette Dethatching Lawn Services

 Wilmette’s neighborhoods each present unique thatch management challenges due to variations in soil, development age, and landscape features:

-- Central Wilmette (Historic Downtown): Oldest lawns, compacted Drummer silty clay loam, mature tree canopy, high thatch from decades of Kentucky bluegrass growth, poor drainage, frequent moss and disease issues.
+- Central Wilmette (Historic Districts): Oldest lawns, Drummer silty clay loam, high compaction, mature tree canopy, slow thatch decomposition, frequent moss and disease issues.

 Wilmette Park District